lubaochuan/time-tracker/README.md

 # Need
 Homeschool moms need an app to help track their kids learning time.
 The app needs to be simple and useful.
 * simple: Moms can record their kids' learning time quickly (at most 3 taps in less than a minute) and can forget about it.
-* useful: When moms want to know how much time their kids have spent on various subjects (or whether their goals are reached) the information is ready available in the app.
+* useful: When moms want to know how much time their kids have spent on various subjects (or whether their goals are reached) the information is readily available in the app.

 ## Try the app
 1. Install the "Expo" app from the App store or Google Play.